ISM Middle East 2023

-MENA confectionery industry is valued at USD 9 billion & forecast to reach US$11 billion in 2021.
+MENA confectionery industry is valued at USD 9 billion & forecast to reach US$14 billion in 2022.

 The snack industry is evolving at a rapid pace.
 Whether it’s the demand for healthier snacks, superfoods, consumer preferences are changing, putting pressure on manufacturers and their current production processes.
 With the right cutting-edge technology in place and a partner they can trust, snack manufacturers can stay one-step ahead of the latest trends and turn their challenges into opportunities.

 Sales in Middle East and North Africa are led by Egypt and Saudi Arabia, the two largest markets for this category.
 Sweet Biscuits are widely consumed in Egypt, and double-digit growth over the 2013 to 2022 period is expected to continue